Getting started

 The component editor lets you create your component's layout and add dynamic behaviour, such as displaying data and responding to user interface events.
 You create the layout (the template) by adding plain HTML elements and other prebuilt components from the toolbox onto the template:

-Note: you might also want to start from an existing project by "forking" one, see forking an existing application below.
+Note: you may also want to start from an existing, public project by saving your own copy, see copying an existing project below.

 You can create your own components from the Components tab in the Side Bar, either by clicking the "New Component" icon library_add that shows up when you hover over the "Components" tab title, or directly from the context menu.
 Any component that you create is automatically added to the toolbox, making it available for use by components.